Lake George Islands

 Narrow Island Group - in the Mother Bunch located in the northern part of the lake.

 Amenities: There are 387 shoreline campsites located on 44 state owned islands.
 85 sites are located in the Narrow Island Group (Mother Bunch Group), 170 sites and 42 cruiser sites are in the Glen Island Group (The Narrows), and 90 sites are on Long Island.
 The 42 cruiser sites are for large boats with sleeping quarters.
 25 sites in the Glen Island Group are located on the mainland but are accessible by boat only.
 Most sites are well forested and private.
-All sites have a dock for at least one boat, a fireplace, picnic table, and toilet facility.
+All sites have a dock for one boat, a fireplace, picnic table, and toilet facility.
 Cruiser sites also provide a charcoal burner and privy.

 Accessible Features: 2 wheelchair accessible campsites with tent platforms, level trail with a natural surface, picnic tables, dock and a privy